Founder of Aroma Foundry

 Infamous for its many uses, the rosemary essential oil traces its roots as far back as ancient times.
-The following is already an incredible list of things that it can help you out with, and this isn’t even everything: pain and inflammation management, relief for respiratory issues, boosting the immune system, and even preventing dementia.
+The following is already an incredible list of things that it can help you out with, and this isn’t even everything.
+Some of its benefits include pain and inflammation management, relief for respiratory issues, boosting the immune system, and even preventing dementia.

 A staggering 44% of patients who utilized the cedarwood mix showed improvement in comparison to the other group’s 6%.
 This goes to show how aromatherapy is an effective and safe alternative treatment that can encourage healthier hair growth.